Why A Quiet Inverter Generator Might Be The Best For You

 It’s rated at 2200 surge watts and 1800 running watts.
 This makes it about 200W more powerful than the WEN quiet inverter generator reviewed above.

-You can parallel connect two of these to double the power, which would then let you run a 13,500 BTU, even a 15,000 BTU air conditioner.
-Connecting two iGen2200’s is done with a Westinghouse Parallel Cord (click to view on Amazon).
+You can parallel connect two of these to double the power with this cord (click to view on Amazon).
+Which will let you run a 13,500 BTU, even a 15,000 BTU air conditioner.

 A 1.2 gallon fuel tank will let the generator run up to 12 hours at 25% load.
 25% of 1800 watts is 450 watts, which would be like charging two laptops (150W each), watching a large TV (150W), and running two tower fans on high (50W each).